Skandha: Six sense bases

-Bodhi states the six sense bases is a "vertical" view of human experiences while the aggregates is a "horizontal" (temporal) view.
+Bodhi states that six-sense-bases is a "vertical" view of human experiences while the aggregates is a "horizontal" (temporal) view.
 The Theravada Buddhist meditation practice on sense bases is aimed at both removing distorted cognitions such as those influenced by cravings, conceits and opinions, as well as "uprooting all conceivings in all its guises".

-Eighteen Dhātus and Four Paramatthas

-The eighteen dhātus – Six External Bases, Six Internal Bases, and Six Consciousnesses – function through the five aggregates.
-These dhātus can be arranged into six triads, each triad composed of a sense object, a sense organ, and sense consciousness.
+The four paramatthas

 The Abhidhamma and post-canonical Pali texts create a meta-scheme for the Sutta Pitaka's conceptions of aggregates, sense bases and dhattus (elements).
 This meta-scheme is known as the four paramatthas or ultimate realities, three conditioned, one unconditioned: